Get

 grapes

-Image Credit: Josep Monter Martinez, Pixabay
+Image By: Josep Monter Martinez, Pixabay

 Final Thoughts

 So, can cats eat apples?
 Yes.
 Should they?
-Not really, no. Your cat needs animal protein to thrive and survive, and it won’t get its needs met by ingesting fruits like apples.
+Not really, no. Your cat needs animal protein to thrive and survive, and it won’t meet its needs by ingesting fruits like apples.
 However, if your kitty has taken a liking to apples, you can offer it occasionally in very small amounts.
 Remember, nutrients should take precedence over treats.
 While apples are healthy for us, they don’t contain the nutrients your kitty needs, so be sure your pet meets its nutritional needs through a meat-based diet.

 See also: